-Supporting our work with Arborists GreenBlue were proud to sponsor this year’s Arb Association Conference “Soils & Trees” held on the stunning campus of the University of Exeter.
+Supporting our work with arborists, GreenBlue were proud to sponsor this year’s Arb Association Conference “Soils & Trees” held on the stunning campus of the University of Exeter in Devon County, UK.

 Delegates were given an insight into the implications of pollution and nitrogen on mycorrhizas from Dr Martin Bitardtando and the final presentation of day one, given by Richard Smith from the Environment Agency, highlighted that critical relationship between soil compaction and water management.
 The more we are compacting our soils, the less able we are to mitigate against flood risk in both rural and urban settings.